The Curriculum at The Ridgeway

 In Years 1 – 6 staff use Chris Quigley’s key concepts and milestones to ensure they plan appropriate progression for all curriculum subjects.
 To secure mastery and depth of understanding, pupils learn at three levels – basic, advancing and deep.
 In the first year of each key stage (Years 1, 3 and 5) pupils are taught knowledge and skills at the basic level.
 As they move through Years 2, 4 and 6 these knowledge and skills are developed and deepened so that knowledge is securely embedded and transferable across subjects and situations.
 Pupils are successful and confident learners.

-During this global pandemic, school remains open for vulnerable pupils and pupils of keyworkers/critical workers.
-All other children are learning remotely.
+During this global pandemic, there may be times when children are not in school because they are self-isolating.
 Below, you will find a document which sets out how we will provide remote learning for children who are not in school.

 All children not currently in school should access remote learning, so that they do not fall behind in their learning.
-Live lessons also support children to keep in touch with their teacher and friends.
+Live lessons will be offered if whole classes are isolating at home.
 Families who are struggling to access remote learning should contact their child's teacher through the homelearning email address to discuss support available.

 In some cases, families remain silent and this is a huge concern.
 Every attempt will be made by school staff to contact silent families, including home visits - we have a duty of care to all our families and it is vital that we make contact to check the welfare of children and families.
 In some cases, we will work with external professionals such as the Education Welfare team or Children's Social Care to safeguard the education and welfare of families about whom we have concerns.